 The Home Office's annual analysis of the British Crime Survey's data on drug use by adults includes sections on young adults (16 to 24 years).

-But beneath the trend the sheer scale of drug use becomes clear with the report estimating that 2.7 million (41%) young adults have used illicit drugs at some point in their lives.
-And an estimate that over 480 thousand young (7.3%) adults are frequent drug users.
+But beneath the trend the sheer scale of drug use becomes clear with the report estimating that 2.6 million (40%) young adults have used illicit drugs at some point in their lives.

 Adfam